RubenLWF/mp3_tool/README.md

 # mp3_tool

 I like listening to songs from SoundCloud, but I do not like paying for SoundCloud since I already pay for Spotify.
-I solve this problem by downloading the songs from SoundCloud and importing the `.mp3` files into Spotify as local files.
+I solve this by downloading the songs from SoundCloud and importing the `.mp3` files into Spotify as local files.

-This would cause the songs to show up on Spotify like this:
+This causes the songs to show up in Spotify like this:

 ![Boring Spotify local files](assets/before.png)